GAlexandruD/Homelab/README.md

 Where a container needs to write to the filesystem (JVM tmp dirs, PostgreSQL sockets, app caches), an `emptyDir` volume covers just that path rather than making the whole root writable.
 PostgreSQL deployments always get emptyDirs at `/tmp` and `/var/run/postgresql`.

 Some images are incompatible with this because their entrypoints expect to run as root.
-Wallabag and the Transmission linuxserver image fall into this bucket.
-Those get `seccompProfile: RuntimeDefault` only, until rootless alternatives exist.
+The Transmission linuxserver image falls into this bucket and gets `seccompProfile: RuntimeDefault` only, until a rootless alternative exists.

 ## Adding an app